atifaziz/LinqPadless/README.md

 - Sets `LINQPADLESS` environment variable to the compiler version.
 - Invokes the C# script using `csi.exe` and passes any remaining arguments.

+**Experimental**: LINQPadless can also generate executables using the C# compiler when the `--target exe` option is supplied.

 ## Usage Examples